Photograph and letters courtesy of Carolyn & Dane

 Brigadier-General Campbell was accompanied by Major Webber and Captain Lammie.
 The band of the Royal Fusilier played an appropriate selection after the presentation.

-Newspaper article of Rosa & Dorothy taken at Christchurch Park c1917.
+Newspaper article of Rosa & Dorothy taken at Christchurch Park 1917.

-Wilfred is remembered on St. Mary Le Quay memorial
+Wilfred is remembered on the war memorial at St. Mary Le Quay Church, Ipswich.